pratama6624/PratamaSwiftStudyJourney/Road/SwiftFundamental/README.md

     On Going

     [√] Instance Methods
-    [ ] The self Property
+    [√] The self Property
-    [ ] Modifying Value Types from Within Instance Methods [ ] Modifying Value Types from Within Instance Methods [ ] Assigning to self Within a Mutating Method
+    [√] Modifying Value Types from Within Instance Methods [√] Assigning to self Within a Mutating Method
     [ ] Type Methods